azad-mammedov/Blog/README.md

 git clone https://github.com/azad-mammedov/Blog.git
 cd blog

-docker build -t blog .
-docker run -d -p 8000:8000 blog
+docker build -t blog . -f DockerFile docker run -d -p 8000:8000 blog

 Once the container is running, you can access the application in your web browser at: